How to get started:

 Have more questions?
 Follow up with the expert herself.

-I am a certified health & wellness coach, certified mindfulness meditation instructor, licensed Am I Hungry? mindful eating facilitator and coach, and Qigong Practice Leader (and practicing attorney) passionate about helping people suffering from overwhelm reduce stress and burnout and live with intention so they can achieve their goals and dreams.
-Through my company, LiveWellFlow, I have coached professionals to help them improve their health and bring more balance, joy, ease, and connection into their...
+I help women prioritize themselves and mindfully create healthy lifestyle habits that stick.
+I am a National Board certified health & wellness coach, certified mindfulness meditation instructor, licensed Am I Hungry? mindful eating facilitator and coach, and Qigong Practice Leader (and practicing attorney) passionate about helping people suffering from overwhelm reduce stress.
+My offerings, whether group or personalized, focus on stilling the mind, moving the body, and being present in your daily life to honor...
 Continue Reading